Common subexpression elimination over RTL. This optimization

 add_rhs n1 rd (

-Load chunk addr vs).
+Load chunk addr vs p).

 Definition set_unknown (